-Section 2 Overview and Background Information
+2. Overview and Background Information

 The Landsat 7 Enhanced Thematic Mapper Plus (ETM+) continues the Landsat program of multispectral space-borne Earth remote sensing satellites that began with the launch of Landsat 1 in 1972.
-Landsat 7 provides data consistent with the Landsat historical record in the time period between the decommissioning of the still-functioning Landsat 5 and the introduction of successor instruments based on newer technology in the next century.

-The basic sensor technology used in the ETM+ is similar to the Thematic Mapper (TM) instruments flown in Landsats 4 and 5 and the Enhanced Thematic Mapper (ETM) built for Landsat 6, which suffered a launch failure.
-The geometric processing, characterization, and calibration algorithms described in this document take into account the new 15-meter panchromatic band (also present in Landsat 6) and the higher resolution thermal band in adapting the processing techniques applied to Landsat 4/5 TM data to Landsat 7 ETM+ data.
+Landsat 7 will provide data consistent with the Landsat historical record in the time period between the decommissioning of the still-functioning Landsat 5 and the introduction of successor instruments based on newer technology in the next century.
+The basic sensor technology used in the ETM+ is similar to the Thematic Mapper instruments flown in Landsats 4 and 5, and the Enhanced Thematic Mapper built for Landsat 6, which suffered a launch failure.
+The geometric processing, characterization, and calibration algorithms described in this document take into account the new 15 meter panchromatic band (also present in Landsat 6) and the higher resolution thermal band in adapting the processing techniques applied to Landsat 4/5 Thematic Mapper data to the Landsat 7 ETM+.

-The inclusion of an Image Assessment System (IAS) as an integral part of the Landsat 7 ground system illustrates the more systematic approach to instrument calibration, inorbit monitoring, and characterization necessitated by the more stringent calibration requirements of the Landsat 7 ETM+ (as compared to earlier Landsat missions).
-This is especially true of the radiometric calibration requirements, which include using partial-and full-aperture solar calibrations to monitor the stability and performance of ETM+ detectors and on-board calibration lamps.
-The IAS also provides a platform for systematic geometric performance monitoring, characterization, and calibration as described in the remainder of this document.
+The inclusion of an Image Assessment System as an integral part of the Landsat 7 ground system illustrates the more systematic approach to instrument calibration and in-orbit monitoring and characterization necessitated by the more stringent calibration requirements of the Landsat 7 ETM+ as compared to earlier Landsat missions.
+This is especially true of the radiometric calibration requirements which include using partialand full-aperture solar calibrations to monitor the stability and performance of the ETM+ detectors and on-board calibration lamps.
+The IAS also provides the platform for systematic geometric performance monitoring, characterization and calibration as described in the remainder of this document.